pydantic/pydantic/docs/usage/models.md

 ## Arbitrary class instances

-(Formerly known as "ORM Mode"/`from_orm`)
+(Formerly known as "ORM Mode"/`from_orm`.)

-Pydantic models can be created from arbitrary class instances to support models that map to ORM objects.
+Pydantic models can also be created from arbitrary class instances by reading the instance attributes corresponding to the model field names.
+One common application of this functionality is integration with object-relational mappings (ORMs).

 To do this, use the `model_config` property on the model with `from_attributes` set to `True`.
 See [Model Config](model_config.md) and [ConfigDict](../api/config.md) for more information.